KarimHassanieh/Udacity-RoboND-FollowMe-DeepLearning/README.md

 __Fully Connected Layers :__

 __Encoding Layers :__

-__Decoding Layers :__
+An encoding layer is implemented to extract the __Decoding Layers :__

 ## 2- Training and Results :

+__Setup :__
+The nueral network was initailly trained for 5 epochs on the local computer (Training time took 3 hours) and initially acheived a result of 36% accuracy.
+However it was evident that the number of epochs had to increase to improve the accuracy of the model.
+In order to speed up the training process AWS instances were used and for 100 epochs.
+Training with AWS for 100 epochs took around 4 hours to complete.

+__Results :__

+The final accuracy result received based on the above mentioned hyperparameters was 41.8% which is above

+The below image shows the output of the training process.
+The model was trained for 100 epochs using AWS instances.
+T
 <p align="center"><img src="./Images/result.png" /></p>

 ## 3- Conclusions :